Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with all parameters documented in the schema.
-The description adds no additional meaning beyond the schema, meeting the baseline.
+Schema coverage is 100%, so the schema provides sufficient parameter descriptions.
+The description adds no additional context beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.